Paul PogbaFrench Footballer

 Pogba produced impressive performances against AC Milan and Sassuolo in the early stages of the 2014-15 season.
 His contribution was recognised in the form of a new five-year contract in October 2014.

 Paul scored two goals in a game for the first time in a 3-0 win against Lazio at the Stadio Olimpico.
 His stunning volley helped Juventus to record a rare 3-1 victory over Napoli at Stadio San Paolo.

 While Pogba and Juventus were easing away from their title rivals in Serie A, the Old Lady were making good progress in the Champions League knockout stage too.

 He missed two months with a hamstring problem which he suffered against Bundesliga giants Borussia Dortmund in the last 16.

 Pogba made a timely return to help Juventus to beat Cagliari to win a third successive Serie A crown.
 He also provided an assist for Alvaro Morata in a 3-2 aggregate win against Real Madrid to reach the Champions League final.

 The France star continued his creative streak with an assist in a 2-1 victory over Lazio in Coppa Italia.
-However, he couldn’t help Juventus avoid defeat by Barcelona in the Champions League final as the Spanish side were 3-1 winners.
+However, he couldn’t help Juventus avoid defeat by Barcelona in the Champions League final as the Spanish side ran out 3-1 winners.

 Pogba scored nine goals and made four assists in 37 games in all competitions in his third season in Turin.

-Juventus handed Paul the No10 shirt following Carlos Tevez’s departure ahead of the 2015-16 season.
+Juventus handed Paul the number shirt following Carlos Tevez’s departure ahead of the 2015-16 season.